benbalter/benbalter.github.com/_posts/2015-06-11-using-github-pages-to-showcase-your-orgs-open-source-efforts.md

 ### Organization profile pages

 Let's say you're the Consumer Financial Protection Bureau.
 You have a GitHub organization called @CFPB.
 If you navigate to [github.com/cfpb](https://github.com/cfpb) you'll see your organization's profile page.
-It'll have things like your organization's name, logo, location, and website, along with a list of your open source project's and a short description of each in order that they were last updated, but you generally can't tailor the look-and-feel to suit your organization's unique needs.
+It'll have things like your organization's name, logo, location, and site, along with a list of your open source project's and a short description of each in order that they were last updated, but you generally can't tailor the look-and-feel to suit your organization's unique needs.
 If you want a more customized presence, you'll need to use GitHub Pages.

 ### How GitHub Pages works

 GitHub pages is deceptively simple, but incredibly powerful service.
 To start using GitHub Pages, you'll want to create a new repository named `[your-organization].github.io`.
 In our CFPB example above, the repository would be [`cfpb/cfpb.github.io`](https://github.com/cfpb/cfpb.github.io).
-From there, any static files you commit (HTML, CSS, Javascript, images, etc.) will be served as `your-organization.github.io` (or in the case of our example, [`cfpb.github.io`](http://cfpb.github.io)).
+From there, any static files you commit (HTML, CSS, JavaScript, images, etc.) will be served as `your-organization.github.io` (or in the case of our example, [`cfpb.github.io`](http://cfpb.github.io)).

 ### Getting started with GitHub Pages